jspare-projects/vertx-jspare/README.md

 ## Description

 If you stay here, that is because you know about of the incredible thinks that the Vert.x can do.
 I have no doubt that it is amazing and extremely versatile for their tasks.
 But, what if I say that we can extract more!
 And we can!
-The JSpare Vert.x will improve your experience with your Vert.x applications.
+The Jspare Vert.x will improve your experience with your Vert.x applications.
 We persue conventions and we seek to make bright ideas of Vert.x are used and improved.
 Try it, I'm sure your team and you will not regret.

 * Reactive and Scallable applications.
 * Develop Web applications with agility and intuitively.